yizhang-code/dynamics-simulations-of-human-movement/README.md

 Based on the above observed patterns, we build a model that assumes children behave as ferromagnets at a short distance, while antiferromagne at a relatively larger distance.
 The results shows this model well captures several feathers of human movement.

+To explore the model properties, I designed a couple softwares to simulate and analyze those behaviors.